William Sprague IV: Second marriage

 Following his divorce, William Sprague married Dora Inez Calvert (1859–1938) of West Virginia in Staunton, Virginia, in 1883.
 He regained his interest in politics to become the first Narragansett, Rhode Island Town Council President in 1900.
 On October 11, 1909, a fire destroyed the Sprague mansion, including Sprague's diaries and other valuable artifacts.
 The Spragues moved to Paris.
 During World War I, they opened their apartment as a convalescent hospital for the wounded of all nationalities.

+Death and burial

 Sprague died of complications from meningitis on September 11, 1915, a day short of his 85th birthday.
 Following simple funeral services in France, his wife arranged for his body to be brought back to Rhode Island draped in an American flag.
 He received full military honors when laid to rest in the family tomb at Swan Point Cemetery in Providence, Rhode Island.
 He was the last living senator who had served during the Civil War.